bbbenbat/Projet_5_Pur_Beurre/P5_2/README.md

 product 555 store : SELECT `t1`.`id`, `t1`.`name` FROM `store` AS `t1` WHERE (`t1`.`name` = 'monoprix')
 >
 ```
-You can add new products by launching the script and then entering another page.
+You can add new products by launching the same script 'append.py' (change before the number of page on

-You can add benchmark products (the subcategories) by editing the subcategories.json file and then relaunching the script.
-Then select 2 for the first question, then type 1 for the second question to update the reference products (in subcategorie table).
+'settings.json' file).

 ## How to use